Remarks on a fractional diffusion transport equation with applications to the dissipative quasi-geostrophic equation: control for small molecules: proof of the Theorem

-The proof of this theorem follows the next scheme: the small concentration condition (\ref{SmallConcentration}), which is proven in the proposition \ref{Propo1}, implies the height condition (\ref{SmallLinftyevolution}) (proved in proposition \ref{Propo2}).
-Once we have these two conditions, the $L^1$ estimate (\ref{SmallL1evolution}) will follow easily and this is proven in proposition \ref{Propo3}. \begin{Proposition}[Small time Concentration condition] Under the hypothesis of theorem \ref{SmallGeneralisacion}, if $\psi_0$ is a small $r$-molecule, then the solution $\psi(x,s)$ of (\ref{SmallEvolution}) satisfies
+\begin{flushright}$\blacksquare$\end{flushright} \begin{Remarque} \emph{This result shows that the $L^1$ control will be a consequence of the concentration and the height conditions.
+This corollary also explains the fact that it is enough to treat the case $0<(r+Ks_0)<1$.
+Indeed, if $(r+Ks_0)=1$, thanks to the bound (\ref{SmallL1evolution}), the $L^1$ control will be trivial then for time $s_0$ and beyond: we only need to apply the maximum principle.} \end{Remarque} The proof of Theorem \ref{SmallGeneralisacion} follows the next scheme: we first prove with the Proposition \ref{Propo1} the small concentration condition (\ref{SmallConcentration}); then we will see how this inequality implies the height condition (\ref{SmallLinftyevolution}) which is proved in Proposition \ref{Propo2}. \begin{Proposition}[Small time Concentration condition] Under the hypothesis of the Theorem \ref{SmallGeneralisacion}, if $\psi_0$ is a small $r$-molecule, then the solution $\psi(x,s)$ of (\ref{SmallEvolution}) satisfies